-This article explains the process of refunding a donor's transaction.
+This article explains the process of refunding a donor's online transaction.
 It also covers a scenario where a donation was made and then refunded a couple of days later.

-Donors can request refunds for their donations at all times.
+Donors can request refunds for their online donations at all times.
 They can ask for refunds using their donor accounts.
 Even if they do not request a refund through the means listed here, you can initiate one for them by skipping to Step 3 below.

 Step 1: Donor requests a refund